-From a Downtown revitalization perspective, it was identified that while the Downtown Local Centre has been provided with an enabling policy framework and has attracted some new development interest, there remains a need to further support this area as a destination.
-To achieve the vision set out in the Secondary Plan, private property and public realm improvements, the implementation of the linked system of courtyards and support for office development is needed.
-Broader community improvement goals for this area include the protection, preservation and enhancement of the existing heritage building stock, the development of an attractive public realm, including the linked system of courtyards, patios, façade and landscaping enhancements for properties in the Downtown.
+From a Village revitalization perspective, there remains a need to support this area as a destination.
+To achieve the vision set out in the Official Plan, private property and public realm improvements and support for office development is needed.
+Broader community improvement goals for this area include the protection, preservation and enhancement of the existing heritage building stock, the development of an attractive public realm, patios, and façade, landscaping and signage enhancements for properties in the Village.